Date / time

 6:30 pm - 7:30 pm

-Our annual Tom Sargant Memorial Lecture 2020 took place over Zoom on 10 November 2021.
+The annual Tom Sargant Memorial Lecture 2021 took place on 4 November, held over Zoom.

 Tom Sargant was JUSTICE’s Secretary – broadly equivalent to today’s Director – from its foundation in 1957 to his retirement in 1982.